Frequently Asked Questions

 - I don’t know anything about music theory.
 Can CCU Music help me?

 The Department of Music offers one entry-level music theory class: MUS 170- Basic Musicianship.
-This class begins at a very basic level and prepares the student for our upper level theory courses.
+This class begins at a very basic level and prepares the student to enter the music theory and ear training sequence.
 It is also designed for the music major who might not have taken high school music theory.

 - I like listening to music, but I do not play an instrument.
 Do you have anything for me?